Opening Thought

 John 10:28

-So if marriage images Christ and the Church, then true marriage carries an ontological permanence.
+So if marriage images Christ and the Church, then true marriage carries covenantal permanence.
 It is meant to testify to a covenant that does not get misplaced, traded, replaced, or forgotten.

 This is why divorce is so serious.